ThorntonLab/intro2github/README.md

 * If a new feature was added, I often create a tag.
 * If a bug was fixed, I often create a tag.

 Sometimes, though, you are making additions to the master branch that are unremarkable.
 For example, I may make code a bit faster, simpler, or better-commented.
 I usually just leave that in "master" because the _output_ that a user would see from running the code would be the same.
 Eventually, master may evolve enough so that the code is quite different from the latest release, but I try to restrict myself to the tagging scenarios described above.
+Sometimes, though, I forget to tag, which is why I wrote "often" in the above list.

+#Modifying someone else's repository

+Say you want to work with someone else's code that is on github.
+For example, you may have identified a bug and you know how to fix it.
+This is what you do:

+* Go to their git repo URL and "fork" the repo.
+(Upper right gray-ish button that says "Fork").
+This means you now have a copy of this repo in your github account!
+* Clone __your__ copy of the repo to wherever you like to do your actual work.
+* Make changes, commit them, and push them back to your repo
+* If you think the original author would be interested in your changes, submit a "pull request".
+You'll see the "Pull request" button in the gray bar above the list of files in the repo.
+The author will get a notification from github about your request, and will be able to see all of your changes and review them.
+The author may approve changes and integrate them into the original repo or reject them at his/her discretion.